 - exposed marrow theory: where hyperplastic mucosa invades the underlying bone and exposes bone marrow, which in turn bleeds 3

 In either scenario, trapped blood undergoes degeneration and is surrounded by a chronic inflammatory response.
-There may also be superimposed infection.
+There may also be a superimposed infection.

 Histologically, cholesterol granulomas are composed of yellowish-brownish fluid which contains 4-5: